Paradoxial8172/SimpleCalculator/README.md

 # SimpleCalculator
 Simple calculator app with a few bugs.
-Feel free to download and try yourself and debug along with me!
+I am actively trying to eliminate any and all bugs within this program!